aasparks/cryptopals-py-rkt/readme.md

   * Challenge 12 (possibly the AES implementation as well)
   * Challenge 14
 * See if the AES implementation can be improved
+* Rewrite Racket solutions to be less imperative
+  * Challenge 21

 ## Challenges